C Library Functions - M_sets (3)

 DESCRIPTION

 Set operations compare the elements in two sets to find commonalities or differences.
-Currently the sets are arrays of integer numbers.
+This includes Unions, Intersections, and Membership.

 ## Functions